openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-data-collection.rst

 Central agent
 -------------
-As the name of this agent shows, it is a central component in the Telemetry architecture.
 This agent is responsible for polling public REST APIs to retrieve additional information on OpenStack resources not already surfaced via notifications, and also for polling hardware resources over SNMP.

 The following services can be polled with this agent: